Skip to main content

 Analytics in Odia gives you a complete picture of your business performance.
 It is organized into six tabs, each focused on a different aspect of your operations.

-How well you turn proposals into confirmed bookings
+How well you turn Journeys into confirmed bookings, plus revenue, cost, and margin

 Revenue earned and commission owed to travel agents